 When are Technical Assessments required?

-Solar PV systems will not be subject to technical assessment if they are 100% export limited through the installation of a separate power-limiting device.
-This change will enable customers to install larger systems than would be approved by Energex if they were exporting power to the grid.
+Solar PV systems won't be subject to technical assessment if they're 100% export limited through the installation of a separate power-limiting device.
+This change will enable customers to install larger systems than would be approved by us if they were exporting power to the grid.